BradHutchings/Mmojo-Server/deploy/300-Debian/02-Prepare-Debian-Mmojo-Server.md

 Note for developer newbies: Windows cmd shell and PowerShell use a backslash `\` for file system paths.
 Linux shells use a forward slash `/` for paths and a backslash `\` for escaping characters like `$` in strings.
 I mostly use the Linux style slashes in these instructions because they're for Linux.

 ---
+### Create a mmojo Account (Optional)
+(You should have a separate server or VM with fresh Debian or Ubuntu installation to run Mmojo Server.)

+(Instructions to create a separate account if you're running on a shared server.)

+---
 ### Remove sudo Timeout
 You will use the `sudo` command often, so let's make it not expire.
 ```